kyrers/damn-vulnerable-defi/README.md

 So, the `flashLoan(...)` function will revert in case the loan amount is invalid or the loan isn't repaid.
 These make sense.
 However it will fail in one extra scenario - if the actual amount of tokens in the pool differs from the stateful `poolBalance` value, which raises the question: where is the `poolBalance` value updated?
 It's in the `depositTokens(...)` function of the `pool`, which  was intended as the only way users would deposit tokens in the pool.
-But, considering our balance of `100 DVL` tokens, what's stopping us from using `transfer` to deposit `1 DVL` token in the pool?
+But, considering our balance of `100 DVT` tokens, what's stopping us from using `transfer` to deposit `1 DVT` token in the pool?

 ## NAIVE-RECEIVER